JuliaLang/julia/doc/src/index.md

 combining features of imperative, functional, and object-oriented programming.
 Julia provides ease and expressiveness for high-level numerical computing, in the same way as languages such as R, MATLAB, and Python, but also supports general programming.
-To achieve this, Julia builds upon the lineage of mathematical programming languages, but also borrows much from popular dynamic languages, including [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)), [Perl](https://en.wikipedia.org/wiki/Perl_(programming_language)), [Python](https://en.wikipedia.org/wiki/Python_(programming_language)), [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)), and [Ruby](https://en.wikipedia.org/wiki/Ruby_(programming_language)).
+To achieve this, Julia builds upon the lineage of mathematical programming languages, but also borrows some from popular dynamic languages, including [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)), [Perl](https://en.wikipedia.org/wiki/Perl_(programming_language)), [Python](https://en.wikipedia.org/wiki/Python_(programming_language)), [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)), and [Ruby](https://en.wikipedia.org/wiki/Ruby_(programming_language)).